Prosono/SMARTi_BaseComponent/README.md

 # Usage

-So you have sucessfully installed the SMARTi dashboard!
+So you have successfully installed the SMARTi dashboard!
 Congratulations!
 <br>

 You might notice that some text is quite dark and unreadable (if you are using the basic Home Assistant theme)